 Maybe your mother gave you a diamond ring inherited from your great-grandmother.
 Or you have lately visited a precious metal store, and you want to know how to tell how old a ring is.

-At this point, the only thing you’re 100% sure of is that the piece of jewelry is old, so where do you start?
+At this point, the only thing you’re 100% sure of is that your diamond ring is old, so where do you start?
 Luckily, this vintage and antique jewelry identification guide has all the details to help you have a better idea of your ring’s age, so read on.

 Key Takeaways